Where Do Turkeys Go on Windy Days? Best Spots & Calling Tips

 One of the most challenging times to Hunt turkeys is the late afternoon and evening.
 At this time, the birds have had a chance to feed and rest and are usually quiet.

-There are a few techniques you can use to increase your chances of success during these hours:
+There are a few evening turkey hunting techniques you can use to increase your chances of success during these hours:

 • Try calling softly with a light touch on the mouth call.
 You may need to make more frequent box calls than you would during other times of the day.